xXElGenio0203Xx/eugenio-macias.github.io/notes.md

     <tr>
         <td style="width: 80%;">
             <a href="/assets/files/Topology.pdf">
-                <strong>Topology:</strong> Insights into the fundamental concepts of topology, including continuity, compactness, and connectedness, which are crucial for advanced mathematical studies.
+                <strong>Topology:</strong> Insights into the fundamental concepts of topology, including continuity, compactness, connectedness, group actions, the  fundamental groups, covering spaces, path-connectedness, loop theory, and simplicial-complexes which are crucial for modern mathematical studies.
             </a>
         </td>
         <td style="width: 20%;">